TIK9015 – Dokuprax: Document analysis and document work in democracy, politics and bureaucracy

 Course content

 Documents are everywhere.
 Whether physical or digital, large or small, loud or invisible, they permeate our societies and individual lives, past and present.
 Some documents are outright celebrities, such as the UN Assessment Reports on Climate Change; others, such as passports, can open doors and borders - or keep them shut if yours is not accepted.
 Indeed, documents quickly pile up as empirical materials in our own research projects.
 So how to make use of this rich resource?
-How to analyze documents as part of your PhD project?
+How to analyse documents as part of your PhD project?

-During the course, we will work on the methodological moves developed in this book for analyzing and working with documents: How documents can be approached as sites, how they can be analyzed as tools, how we can examine ‘document work’ and ‘document texts’, how documents are involved in the making of societal issues, and what we can learn from analyzing how documents move.
-We will draw from a rich source of document studies in STS and across the humanities and social sciences more broadly, and also introduce you to the theoretical underpinnings that have inspired our practice-orientation to documents.
+During the course, we will introduce and explore the methodological moves developed in this book for working with documents as research materials: How documents can be approached as sites, how they can be analysed as tools, how we can examine ‘document work’ and ‘document texts’, how documents are involved in the making of societal issues, and what we can learn from analysing how documents move.

-Particular to the course offered autumn 2024 is that we will give special attention to the role of documents in democracy: How documents are key components in democratic procedure, how bureaucrats and other document-workers handle documents and how documents equip actors with capacities to act and take part in democratic politics.
-The course will invite document-workers into the course and we will learn from them, simultaneously as we will present and discuss the practice-oriented method.?
+Particular to the course offered in autumn 2025 is that it has been further developed in cooperation with The Norwegian Research School on Digitalization, Culture and Society (DIGIT) and that we will give special attention to the role of digital documents in democracy: How documents are key components in democratic procedure, how bureaucrats and other document-workers handle documents, how documents equip actors with capacities to act and take part in democratic politics, and how digital formats and work processes transforms both documents and democracy.
+The course invites document-workers from public government into the course so that we can learn from them, simultaneously as we will present and discuss the practice-oriented method.?This part of the course is co-organised with the SPARK Social Innovation project DOCUPRAX.

 Learning outcome

-Learn how documents can be made visible and worked upon in combination with other forms of empirical material.
+• Learn how documents can be made visible and worked upon in combination with other forms of empirical material.

-Learn sound and ethical practices for handling documents in research.
+• Learn sound and ethical practices for handling documents in research.

-Be trained in writing your PhD with documents as your research material.
+• Be trained in writing your PhD with documents as your research material.

 Admission to the course